-- 11 This Ethical Standard applies to audit engagements and other public interest assurance engagements1.
-The term 'engagement' is used in this Ethical Standard specifically to mean an audit engagement or other public interest assurance engagement, or both where the context permits, unless stated otherwise.
+- This Ethical Standard applies to audit engagements and other public interest assurance engagements1.
+The term 'engagement' is used in this Ethical Standard specifically to mean an audit engagement or other public interest assurance engagement.
 A fundamental objective of any such engagement is that the intended users trust and have confidence that the audit or assurance opinion is professionally sound and objective.
 This in turn should enhance the credibility for users of the information the opinion covers (the 'subject matter information'2 e.g. in the case of an audit engagement, the financial statements).
-It should also enhance the intended users' understanding of the underlying 'subject matter' (e.g. in the case of an audit engagement, the historical financial position and performance of the entity). - 12 Users are neither responsible for the subject matter information nor for the underlying subject matter of the engagement.
-Their interest in the engagement usually arises because they have an actual or prospective stake in an entity relevant to the engagement but do not have direct access to the subject matter. - 13 Although auditors and assurance practitioners are reporting to users, they are generally engaged to do so by the entity whose information they are reporting on.
-Accordingly their contractual 'client' (the entity) is different to their beneficial 'client' (the users).
+It should also enhance the intended users' understanding of the underlying 'subject matter' (e.g. in the case of an audit engagement, the financial position and performance of the entity). - Users are neither responsible for the subject matter information nor for the underlying subject matter of the engagement.
+Their interest in the engagement usually arises because they have an actual or prospective stake in an entity relevant to the engagement but do not have direct access to the subject matter. - Although auditors and assurance practitioners are reporting to users, they are generally engaged to do so by the entity whose information they are reporting on.
+Their contractual 'client' (the entity) is different to their beneficial 'client' (the users).
 These principal-agent relationships (where the users are the principals and the directors and auditors of the entity their agents) give rise to the potential for conflicts of interests that need to be addressed if the user is to have trust and confidence in the audit/assurance process, the subject matter information and the directors of the entity itself.
 Regulation and oversight of audit and assurance practitioners, including professional and ethical codes and standards, addresses the need for trust and confidence between users and practitioners.
-The engagement then addresses the need for trust and confidence between the users and the directors of the entity.
+The engagement then addresses the need for trust and confidence between the users and the directors of the entity. - In the context of an engagement, such conflicts of interest create a potential risk (threat) that the practitioner's judgment or actions in conducting or a.
+Reporting accountants acting in connection with an investment circular (the Standards for Investment Reporting - 'SIRs');